 Claws.
 Hagborn fingernails are thick and sturdy enough to be weapons in their own right.
-You have proficiency with your claw attacks and you can make a claw attack for each hand that is not otherwise doing something (for example: wielding a weapon, holding a shield, or casting a spell).
+You are proficient with claw attacks and you can make a claw attack for each hand that is not otherwise doing something (for example: wielding a weapon, holding a shield, or casting a spell).
 Each claw attack deals 1d4 points of slashing damage on a hit.
 Your claws have the Finesse Weapon property.

 Darkvision.
 Hagborn are at home in the dark.
-You can see in dim light within 60 feet of you as if it were bright light and in darkness as if it were dim light.
-You can't discern color in darkness, only shades of grey.
+Within 60 feet of you, treat dim light as if it were bright light and darkness as dim light.
+When in darkness, you see only shades of gray without any color.